 Discover professional tips and little-known tricks to help your tooth fillings last

-Thanks to the wonders of modern dentistry, tooth-colored - or composite resin - fillings are incredibly dependable and can last for years.
+Thanks to the wonders of modern dentistry, tooth colored fillings front teeth – or composite resin – fillings are incredibly dependable and can last for years.

 And dentists have trusted metal amalgam fillings to handle cavities for over a century.

 But no matter which type of tooth filling you have, its lifespan weighs heavily on your dental care habits at home.

 With that said, how can you care for your fillings to help them last as long as possible?

 At Dental Express, we want our blog to be just like having an in-person consultation with your San Diego dentist.
 We want to address all your questions and concerns and leave you feeling confident in your dental care routine.

 So, below you’ll find everything you need to know about how to care for a tooth filling, including a few tips you won’t find on your average dental blog.

 Before Your Expert tips for taking care of your tooth fillings